SwiftERM Hyper-personalisation for ecommerce email marketing

 Ecommerce success requires essential data capture to implement personalisation

-As all the established retailers readily demonstrate that the value of new customers is their lifetime value to guarantee the viability of your marketing.
+As all the established retailers readily demonstrate the value of new customers is their lifetime value to guarantee the viability of your marketing.
 To do that you need to ensure that you have on-boarded them properly, namely doing everything you possibly can to ensure you get repeat business from that individual.
 You secure that foothold as early as possible to minimise the greatest risk of churn, which happens at the time you get their first order.

-All-day, across all channels, consumers are being served experiences that are precision-targeted to meet their needs and preferences.
+All day, across all channels, consumers are being served experiences that are precision-targeted to meet their needs and preferences.
 Some of those experiences might be being served by your competitors.
 If you’re not personalising experiences for your visitors, you’re leaving money on the table.

 Personalisation means automatically delivering the most relevant experience to an individual customer at any stage of their journey, on any channel.
 The possibilities are virtually endless.
 But this, you might say, is merely scratching the surface.

-If through the data being captured by your site, you to know, even before the consumer did, exactly what they wanted to buy and when, not only have you got a massive head start over your competition, but you have obliterated the need for the cost to get it in front of them.
-If they look at the same product across multiple sites, but doesn’t buy, and then you are the first to put those products in front of them subsequently, you can see why it is so powerful.
+If through the data being captured by your site, you know, even before the consumer did, exactly what they wanted to buy and when, not only have you got a massive head start over your competition, but you have obliterated the need for the cost to get it in front of them.
+If they look at the same product across multiple sites but don’t buy, and then you are the first to put those products in front of them subsequently, you can see why it is so powerful.

 It is fair to say that it is the perfect vehicle to drive success, beyond anyone’s wildest expectations.
 Smaller independent retailers need to appreciate what it brings to the party and grab it with both hands!
 McKinsey, Statista, Forrester and Bain all agree that it delivers 20x the return from all other forms of marketing implementation combined.